dotnet/designs/accepted/2020/linking-libraries.md

 application.
 In many scenarios, this results in a significantly smaller packaged application.

-This document describes how to modify libraries to work well with the ILLink.
+This document describes how to modify libraries to work well with ILLink.

-*Note: For .NET Core, our goal is to use the .NET libraries implemented in dotnet/runtime for all .NET applications.
-In previous releases, Xamarin and Blazor applications have been using the Mono libraries from the mono/mono repo, which have been written with size in mind.
+*Note: For .NET Core, our goal is to use the .NET libraries implemented in `dotnet/runtime` for all .NET applications.
+In previous releases, Xamarin and Blazor applications have been using the Mono libraries from the `mono/mono` repo, which have been written with size in mind.
 However, the libraries implemented in dotnet/runtime have traditionally been concerned with throughput and not size.
 As such, it may take multiple releases to meet all size goals with the .NET libraries.*

 In the context of trimming applications, there are two main concerns: